-Enable Cache Deception Armor · Cloudflare Cache docs

 Enable Cache Deception Armor

 To enable Cache Deception Armor, create a Page Rule.
-Keep in mind that Cache Deception Armor depends upon Origin Cache Control.
-A
+Keep in mind that Cache Deception Armor depends upon Origin Cache Control

 Cache-Control header from the origin or Edge Cache TTL Page Rule will override this protection.